-Each fellow is eligible to receive time off for the entire day when they sit for their licensing exam(s).
+Each fellow is eligible to receive time off (coded as RES or equivalent) for the entire day when they sit for their licensing exam(s).
 This benefit applies to any of the following exams: LCSW-SWLE and LCSW-SWCE exams for ASWs; MFT-LE and MFT-CE exams for AMFTs; and the California LPCC-LE and the NCMHCE exams for APCCs.
-For information on tuition reimbursement for professional licensing exam study packages and BBS pre-licensure coursework, see section 10.05 below.
+For information on tuition reimbursement for professional licensing exam study packages, and BBS pre-licensure coursework, see section 10.05 below.